 Peggy Still Johnson

-Creative and Business Strategist, Fundraiser, Producer, Artist, Composer and Arts Advocate Leader
+Composer, Artist, Fundraiser, Nonprofit Professional, Creative and Business Strategist and Arts Advocate

-Peggy is the Chief External Affairs Officer for The Center for Working Families Inc. The Mission of TCWFI is to advance economic success for hard-working families and their children through workforce development, economic support and asset building.
+Peggy was the Fort Mac Redevelopment Arts and Philanthropy Director focusing on and overseeing the creative arts and community outreach direction for the redevelopment of 145 acres of Fort McPherson working for Macauley with the Fort Mac LRA and The Prince’s Foundation.
+Peggy also served on the Fort Mac Public Arts Advisory Council.
+Peggy was the Chief External Affairs Officer for The Center for Working Families Inc. (TCWFI).
+The Mission of TCWFI is to advance economic success for hard-working families and their children through workforce development, economic support and asset building

 Peggy Still Johnson founded the Peggy Johnson Productions and Talent, Inc. in 2009 and provided services in casting, coaching, composing, and sound design.
 Peggy and her team developed talent and projects.
 Peggy Still Johnson also founded a non-profit corporation in 1999 to benefit the community and musicians.

 The Peggy Johnson Foundation for the Performing Arts, Inc. was founded to provide the community, community organizations, charities, and community events with performance opportunities and entertainment at minimal or no charge.
 PJFPA provided the community with diverse styles of musical entertainment to be excellent, educational, wholesome, and artistic.